zestagio/php-coding-challenge/README.md

 After execution `composer install` the application is ready.
 Go to homepage, and you will see the publicly available swagger UI.

 As an anonymous user you are able to retrieve data.
-You can authorise using JWT token via `authentication_token` URL and use the received token to perform POST and DELETE requests.
+You can receive a JWT token via `authentication_token` URL and use the received token to perform POST and DELETE requests.